NativeScript-Use/NativeScript-Use/packages/vue/src/useSyncObservableArray/index.md

 </script>
 ```

+### `pushAllInFirstSync`
+A typical case is to declare a reactive array next to `useSyncObservableArray` and then make a request to a service to bring us all the information.
+In this scenario, the fastest thing is to directly synchronize the ObservableArray without checking for updates.
+With the property `pushAllInFirstSync: true` we indicate that the data is inserted in the first synchronization

 ## Hooks
 ### `onPreUpdate`
 To have native performance in Lists/CollectionView, the recycling of items provided by Android/iOS is implemented.
 When we use these views from vue, the normal thing is to access calculated properties in our template, this causes a loss of performance when the calculation carried out is slow.
 To mitigate this we must calculate the field before adding it to the `ObservableArray`, for this we have the `onPreUpdate` hook, it allows the object to be mutated before adding it to the `ObservableArray` (this mutation will not affect its reactive object).